szczyglis-dev/py-gpt/README.md

 ## DALL-E 3: Image Generation (inline)

-Integrates DALL-E 3 image generation with any chat and mode.
-Just enable and ask for image in Chat mode, using standard model like GPT-4.
+Integrates `DALL-E 3` image generation with any chat and mode.
+Just enable and ask for image in Chat mode, using standard model like `GPT-4`.
 The plugin does not require the "Execute commands" option to be enabled.

 **Options**

 - `Prompt` *prompt*

-Prompt used for generating a query for DALL-E in background.
+Prompt used for generating a query for `DALL-E` in background.

 ## GPT-4 Vision (inline)